 For example, when a passenger calls Lyft, not only does the application know which driver to match them to, they know how long it will take based on real-time location data and historical traffic data, and how much it should cost based on both real-time and past data.

-Data streams play a key part in the world of big data, providing real-time analyses, data integration, and data ingestion.
+Event streams play a key part in the world of big data, providing real-time analyses, data integration, and data ingestion.

 Used by 80% of the Fortune 100, Confluent's data streaming platfoirm helps you set your data in motion, no matter where your data resides.